Hi All,

 Hi,

 I was in the same situation.
-Am pregnant in my 7th month and my HR and boss asked me to resign or take leave without pay.
-I told them that I donot want to either resign or take leave without pay.
+I am pregnant in my 7th month, and my HR and boss asked me to resign or take leave without pay.
+I told them that I do not want to either resign or take leave without pay.
 Then they said they would terminate me with immediate effect and sent me home.
-I have received their termination letter which claims that i was a poor performer (which is not true) and my inefficiency has caused my company loss of lacs of rupees.
-And on humanitarian grounds they are paying me basic salary (only basic not the entire gross or ctc) for 3 months. i then consulted a legal adviser and he said the company had all rights to terminate me and its better for me to first get the final settlement and then i can send out a legal notice. but he also advised me that he cannot tell me that my case would be strong and i can win if i file a suit.
-But i have read the maternity act which says that an employer is liable to pay maternity benefits to an employee who has worked for atleast 80 days even if the employee is dismissed from work.
-Am yet to get a confirmation from my legal adviser if it holds good in my case.
-So think about all these, my termination letter is so bad that i cannot show it to my future employer at any cost.
-My company is also in a bad situation and they are trying all means to lay off ppl.
+I have received their termination letter, which claims that I was a poor performer (which is not true) and my inefficiency has caused my company a loss of lakhs of rupees.
+On humanitarian grounds, they are paying me basic salary (only basic, not the entire gross or CTC) for 3 months.

 From India, Mumbai

-In both the above cases the employer is wrong as per law and also on moral grounds.
+In both of the above cases, the employer is wrong as per the law and also on moral grounds.
 Your position is very strong.
-You can go to labour office.
+You can go to the labor office.
 You should not take tension.

-In the meanwhile if it is possible please try to resolve the matter on negotiation basis.
+In the meanwhile, if it is possible, please try to resolve the matter on a negotiation basis.

 From India, New Delhi